Veronique Outreaches Vulnerable New Yorkers

 02/25/2026

-Each year, Veronique, a member of The Fortune Society’s Diversity, Equity, and Inclusion (DEI) Committee, volunteers for the New York City Homeless Outreach Population Estimate.
+Each year, Veronique, a member of The Fortune Society’s Diversity, Equity, and Inclusion (DEI) Committee and a Supervised Release Program (SRP) Case Manager, volunteers for the New York City Homeless Outreach Population Estimate.
 This critical outreach effort aims to identify and connect unsheltered people with resources in their communities.
 This year, it will take place on March 10, from 12 AM to 3 AM.

 During the outreach, volunteers canvas streets, subway stations, parks and other public spaces across the city to locate unsheltered individuals and acknowledge their presence in the community.